Kai Winding Day

-The year he graduated from New York City’s Stuyvasent High School he became a professional eventually joining Benny Goodman’s band, and later moving on to Stan Kenton’s orchestra.
+The year he graduated from New York City’s Stuyvesant High School, he became a professional, eventually joining Benny Goodman’s band and later moving on to Stan Kenton’s orchestra.

 Winding was one of the players on the Birth of the Cool sessions in 1949.

-Kai Winding and the “Giants of Jazz” perform at Tivoli Gardens in Copenhagen, Demark in 1971.
+Kai Winding and the “Giants of Jazz” performed at Tivoli Gardens in Copenhagen, Denmark, in 1971.